jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_w_hours.rst

     TypeError: duration() got an unexpected keyword argument 'wake_time'

   because the name is not in the :ref:`function's<what is a function?>` definition.
-I add it with a default value of :ref:`None`
+I add it with a default value of :ref:`None<what is None?>`

   .. code-block:: python